-There was increase in cytochrome F420 indicating archaeal growth in cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.
-The archaea can synthesize and use cholesterol as a carbon and energy source. ^{14, 15} The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
-The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by cerium induced increase in enzyme activities.
+There was increase in cytochrome F420 indicating archaeal growth in chronic renal failure - chronic glomerulonephritis.
+The archaea can synthesize and use cholesterol as a carbon and energy source.
+14, 15 The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
+The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities.
 16 There was also an increase in archaeal HMG CoA reductase activity indicating increased cholesterol synthesis by the archaeal mevalonate pathway.
-The archaeal beta hydroxyl steroid dehydrogenase activity indicating digoxin synthesis and archaeal cholesterol hydroxylase activity indicating bile acid synthesis were increased.
-7 The archaeal cholesterol oxidase activity was increased resulting in generation of pyruvate and hydrogen peroxide.
+The archaeal beta hydroxyl dehydrogenase activity indicating digoxin synthesis and archaeal cholesterol hydroxylase activity indicating bile acid synthesis were increased7.
+The archaeal cholesterol oxidase activity was increased resulting in generation of pyruvate and hydrogen peroxide.
 15 The pyruvate gets converted to glutamate and ammonia by the GABA shunt pathway.
 The archaeal aromatization of cholesterol generating PAH, serotonin and dopamine was also detected.17 The archaeal glycolytic hexokinase activity and archaeal extracellular ATP synthase activity were increased.
-The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.18 There was an increase in free RNA indicating self replicating RNA viroids and free DNA indicating generation of viroid complementary DNA strands by archaeal reverse transcriptase activity.
+The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.
+18 There was an increase in free RNA indicating self replicating RNA viroids and free DNA indicating generation of viroid complementary DNA strands by archaeal reverse transcriptase activity.
 The actinides modulate RNA folding and catalyse its ribozymal action.
 Digoxin can cut and paste the viroidal strands by modulating RNA splicing generating RNA viroidal diversity.
-The viroids are evolutionarily escaped archaeal group I introns which have retrotransposition and self splicing qualities.
-19 Archaeal pyruvate can produce histone deacetylase inhibition resulting in endogenous retroviral (HERV) reverse transcriptase and integrase expression.
+The viroids are evolutionarily escaped archaeal group I introns which have retrotransposition and self splicing qualities.19 Archaeal pyruvate can produce histone deacetylase inhibition resulting in endogenous retroviral (HERV) reverse transcriptase and integrase expression.
 This can integrate the RNA viroidal complementary DNA into the noncoding region of eukaryotic noncoding DNA using HERV integrase as has been described for borna and ebola viruses.20 The noncoding DNA is lengthened by integrating RNA viroidal complementary DNA with the integration going on as a continuing event.
 The archaea genome can also get integrated into human genome using integrase as has been described for trypanosomes.21 The integrated viroids and archaea can undergo vertical transmission and can exist as genomic parasites.
 20, 21 This increases the length and alters the grammar of the noncoding region producing memes or memory of acquired characters.22 The viroidal complementary DNA can function as jumping genes producing a dynamic genome important in HLA gene expression.
 This modulation of HLA gene expression by viroidal complementary DNA can result in immune activation.
-The RNA viroids can regulate mRNA function by RNA interference.19 The phenomena of RNA interference can modulate T-cell and B-cell function and euchromatin / heterochromatin expression.
-RNA viroidal mRNA interference related immune activation plays a role in the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.
+The RNA viroids can regulate mRNA function by RNA interference.19 The phenomena of RNA interference can modulate T-cell and B cell function and euchromatin/heterochromatin expression.
+RNA viroidal mRNA interference plays a role in the pathogenesis of chronic renal failure chronic glomerulonephritis due to immune activation.